faithvoid/X1C1-Mojave/README.md

 # Lain's X1 Carbon 1st Gen macOS Repository
 A repository of information and kexts for running macOS Mojave on the X1 Carbon 1st Generation.

 Any discoveries and forks to get full functionality are much appreciated!
-As of June 28th, 2021, I can no longer provide support on any of this due to my X1C1 needing repairs (although I may just sell it for parts as I've started using an X220 again) but you can do whatever you want with these files.
-If you would like to donate so I can repair my X1C1 and continue testing, my PayPal is [here!](https://www.paypal.com/donate/?cmd=_s-xclick&hosted_button_id=8GF4A3XS7ZHFY)
+As of June 28th, 2021, I can no longer provide support on any of this due to no longer having an X1C1 but you can do whatever you want with these files.
+I'll instead be focusing my efforts on Catalina on the Thinkpad X220.
+This repository will get occasional updates with ideas, but I can't test anything so be warned.

-*Please be respectful of the fact that I may not be able to provide too much support for this.
-I'll update it regularly as new discoveries and modifications are made, but I very frequently take breaks from GitHub due to health issues and cannot be relied on for tech support.
-Consider this repo a starting point more than a finished product until stated otherwise.
-Thank you and stay safe!*

 Lain's X1 Carbon Specs:
 - Model: 3448A47